Rishabh0201/G1ANT_matrix/Amazon_Addon/G1ANT.ADDON.Amazon/Commands/AmazonYourOrdersCommand.md

 ## Example

-In the following example the browser waits until Amazon webpage is loaded, but then the robot opens Amazon and After 5 second starts login in Amazon acount using given credential.
+In the following example the browser waits until Amazon webpage is loaded, After 5 second starts login in Amazon acount using given credential.
 After that click on your order in Amazon:

 ```G1ANT
 amazon.open